-My visit to Sydney was beautifully rounded out by staying with some friends just outside of the city.
+My visit to Sydney and the nearby Blue Mountains was beautifully rounded out by staying with some friends just outside of the city.
 And aside from a chance encounter – or rather encounters (37 in total) – with some nasty spiders, all was beautiful.

 First, we took advantage of a gorgeous day (the first that wasn’t rainy in ages) to visit the Blue Mountains.
 Although they weren’t particularly blue (they’re supposed to have a blue-ish hue to them from all the eucalyptus oil in the air, but it wasn’t apparent on this day – likely because of previous rain), they were indeed beautiful.